isomerpages/moe-chuachukangsec/_parents/Direct School Admission/Direct School Admission Application 2023.md

 * Aptitude in Science
 * Participation, Representation &amp; Achievements in Sustainability Projects/Programmes

-2. Applicants should also possess the positive character traits and good conduct in school. <br>
+2. Applicants should also possess the positive character traits and good conduct in school.
 3. Meeting all the criteria does not guarantee the student will be shortlisted/given an offer